Shanonwambui/crypto_dashboard/README.md

 # CRYPTO DASHBOARD

-This dashboard shows a list of cryptocurrencies.
+This dashboard shows graphical presentation of various cryptocurrencies.

 ![crypto_dashboard](public/assets/crypto_dashboard.png)

-From the list of cryptocurrencies, a user can select a coin to get more details on the coin.
+THe dashboard has a  list of cryptocurrencies, a user can select a coin to get more details on the coin.

 ![crypto_dashboard](public/assets/crypto_details.png)